Complete Optogenetics System

 Apparatus and Equipment

-The optogenetics system typically consists of the following components: waveform generator, laser (b/g/y), patchcord, rotary joint, optical fiber, ceramic sleeves, ceramic ferrule (user’s choice of size), protective cap for the ceramic ferrule, fiber stripper, laser goggles, and laser power meter.
+The optogenetics system typically consists of the following components: waveform generator, laser (b/g/y), patchcord, rotary joint, optical fiber, ceramic sleeves, ceramic ferrule (user’s choice of size), the protective cap for the ceramic ferrule, fiber stripper, laser goggles, and laser power meter.

 The waveform generator has a 20 MHz sine, and 10 MHz pulse waveforms provide coverage for most common applications.
-The waveform generator has a 250 MS/s sampling rate and 14-bit vertical resolution enable the creation of high-fidelity signals.
+The waveform generator has a 250 MS/s sampling rate and 14-bit vertical resolution enabling the creation of high-fidelity signals.
 The optogenetics laser has a choice of three colors including 473nm Blu-ray Laser-50mW/power, 532nm Green Laser-50mW/power, and 593nm Yellow Laser-50mW/power.
 The optogenetics patchcord has low insertion loss, good repeatability, high return loss, stable temperature, and good mutual insertion performance.
 The optogenetics optical fiber has a choice between core diameter, ferrule size, and numerical aperture.
 The optogenetics rotary joint is used in awake and freely moving animals to avoid fiber optic twining.

 The optogenetics ceramic cannula comes in a package of 20 and is used in a temporary connection between two optical fibers.
 The optogenetics ceramic ferrule has an applicable wavelength of 400-2200nm and core diameter of 100um, 200um, 300um, 400um.
 The optogenetics fiber stripper (tongs) is suitable for 100um-800um for stripping fiber coating and prevents damage to the fiber.
 The optogenetics laser goggles provide protection against the green and yellow light.
-The optogenetics laser power meter is applicable to multiband measurement with broad spectrum range and has a short response time, good thermal stability, small volume, and convenient installation.
+The optogenetics laser power meter is applicable to multiband measurement with a broad-spectrum range and has a short response time, good thermal stability, small volume, and convenient installation.

 Evaluation of Pancreatic Islets

 Reinbothe & Molletuse used the islets of an “optogenetic beta-cell” mouse line in islet batch incubations and Ca 2+ imaging experiments.
 Breed mice with Ins2Cre (“RipCre”) mice or a different cell-specific Cre-driver line were used to accomplish expression, particularly in beta-cells.
 The mouse islets were prepared by injecting collagenase into the common bile duct in accordance with the standard procedure.
 Dishes were prepared for whole islet imaging and incubated overnight in a humidified incubator at 37 °C. An LED illumination system was prepared for islet batch incubations, and an in vitro batch islet was stimulated with LED light.
 The tubes containing LEDs were placed on a rack into a water bath and incubated for 1 hour and stimulated with blue light.
 The control non-illuminated tubes were placed in another rack sealed by aluminum foil to stop any blue light from entering the control islets tubes.
 A maximum of 3.2 V was delivered to the LEDs, and after disconnecting and removing from the water bath, the sample was analyzed for hormones.
 Ca 2+ indicator loading of islets was performed, and the calcium imaging buffer 1 and 2 were adjusted with the glucose and potassium respectively.
-A fiber- coupled LED was used to stimulate the islets directly on an imaging microscope.
-A glass bottom dish was marked with a dot in the middle and placed on the microscope stage directly in the visual center parallel to the central point of where images are obtained.
+A fiber-coupled LED was used to stimulate the islets directly on an imaging microscope.
+A glass-bottom dish was marked with a dot in the middle and placed on the microscope stage directly in the visual center parallel to the central point where images are obtained.
 The fiber-coupled LED was switched on and aimed at the marked center of the glass bottom dish while viewing from a lateral spot.
 The power of the LED was decreased, and the LED was set in this position.
 The LED power source was switched to remote control mode and was afterward connected to the trigger box (TTL out) of the microscope acquisition system.
 Then, the plastic perfusion insert was placed into the glass-bottom dish holding the dye-loaded islets.
 The dish was placed on the microscope stage, and the islets were positioned in the visual center of the microscope.
 The low transmitted light was used to visualize, and several islets were brought into the field of view.
 The perfusion in-and-out nozzles were placed into the grooves of the insert.
-Perfusion began with 2.8 mM Calcium imaging buffer 1 at the rate ~1 ml/min.
+Perfusion began with 2.8 mM Calcium imaging buffer 1 at the rate of ~1 ml/min.
 The perfusion pump and temperature control system were turned on for the tube heating component.
-The temperature was stabilized at a value less than 37 °C to stop unintended overheating of the islets because of temperature variations.
+The temperature was stabilized at a value of less than 37 °C to stop unintended overheating of the islets because of temperature variations.
 Islets were then perfused for 5–10 min until temperature and buffer levels became stable.
 A positive signal was confirmed in the transgenic mouse islets and absence in the control islets.
 A test image of the islets was taken by illuminating at 340 and 380 nm settings.
 The optimal exposure times were noted down and maintained for the entire set of experiments.
-A light trigger protocol was created so as to remote control the fiber-coupled LED for the preferred time period and frequency.
-Exposure time was taken into account to ensure that the islets were not stimulated at the same time with image acquisition.
+A light trigger protocol was created [3.5–5 V TTL signal out] so as to remote control the fiber-coupled LED for the preferred time period and frequency.
+Exposure time was taken into account to ensure that the islets were not stimulated at the same time as image acquisition.
 Then, a background region was marked for analysis as the region of interest (ROI) covering one or more than a few islets or parts.
 By the end of the light stimulation protocol, islets were perfused with calcium imaging buffer 1 (high glucose) or 2 (high potassium) serving as positive controls.
 Total Ca 2+ levels can be estimated after calibration with cells (islets) and ionophores, for instance, ionomycin or A23187, cell-free utilizing a dilution series of buffers with identified Ca 2+ level or both in combination.
 Optogenetics control of pancreatic islets facilitated light-induced insulin release and offered an all-optical solution to control and calculate intracellular Ca 2+ levels in pancreatic beta-cells

 Evaluation of Aversive Odor Learning in Drosophila